10 DIY Bar Plans for Building Indoor and Outdoor Home Bars

 9. Rolling Rustic Cooler

 Add rustic charm to a backyard barbecue with this barn-inspired rolling cooler.
-Its weather-resistant cedarwood construction is ideal for a piece of furniture designed to hold ice.
+Its weather-resistant cedar construction is ideal for a piece of furniture that’s designed to hold ice.

 DIYers who have built this cooler loved the detailed bar plans and easy-to-follow instructions that make this cooler simple to build.
 This smart design uses a traditional cooler as a liner to hold the ice and keep soda and beer cold.
 Even when full, heavy-duty casters make it easy to position the cooler on a patio or deck.